 For myself, those who care about the state of hip-hop culture and those granted the privilege to interview the rap legend, it is our job to help push the conversation past canceling Kanye and truly hold him accountable for his actions.
 We must continue to question and evaluate his evolution as an artist and current political leanings.
 We must be truly critical of the things we love.

-Since the hype around “Jesus Is King” commenced, music and entertainment media have left dozens of questions unanswered in regard to the direction of his new music and his thoughts on the political landscape.
+Since the hype around “Jesus Is King” commenced, music and entertainment media have left dozens of questions unanswered regarding the direction of his new music and his thoughts on the political landscape.

-After a rant that included baseless claims that Democrats are making Black people abort their children and that Black people are devoid of culture, Big Boy tells Kanye, “On a lot of stuff, we’re going to have to agree to disagree,” but “I’m here to celebrate you.”
-And Lowe’s facial expressions serve as the only critique or inquiry into his support of Trump.
+After a rant that included baseless claims that Democrats are making Black people abort their children and that Black people are cultureless, Big Boy tells Kanye, “On a lot of stuff, we’re going to have to agree to disagree,” but “I’m here to celebrate you.”
+And Lowe’s facial expressions serve as the only critique or inquiry into his support of Trump, as first noted by Jordan Darville of The Fader.

 Based on these interviews, it’s not only the fans who are buying into his cult of personality, as showcased from his recent album’s first-week debut but also the media.
 And this is what feeds the cynical nature of his antics.